BirjuVachhani/birju.dev/content/posts/burying-the-hatchet-of-build-runner-once-and-for-all.md

 ## Visual Studio Code

 Well, VS Code trick is easy and straight forward than Android Studio.
 We're looking for a way to bind a shell command with a keyboard shortcut.
 Honestly, we can't do it directly in VS Code.
 Not without any plugins.
 Yes! you guessed it right!
 We'll need a specific plugin in order to achieve this.

+### Installation
 That plugin is [Command Runnner](https://marketplace.visualstudio.com/items?itemName=edonet.vscode-command-runner).
 Go ahead and install it from the marketplace.
 It allows us to bind shell commands with keyboard shortcuts.
 So let's go and install it first!

+{{< figure src="/assets/images/vscode_command_runner.png" alt="VS Code Plugin: Command Runner" caption="VS Code Plugin: Command Runner" >}}

+### Set Key Bindings

+Now that we have above plugin installed, we need to set keyboard shortcut and assign a shell command to it.
+To do that, Go to `File>Preferences>Keyboard Shortcuts` of press `ctrl + k ctrl + s` on windows or Linux.
+For Mac, Go to `Code>Preferences>Keyboard Shortcuts` or press `cmd + k cmd + s`.

+This will open GUI for key bindings file for VS Code.
+We need to open it as JSON File.
+Click on left most icon on the top-right side of the Editor window.